 Capital gain distributions.
 If you received capital gain distributions, you may have to file Form 1040.
-But you can report capital gain distributions on line 10a of Form 1040A, instead of on Form 1040, if both of the following are true.
+But you can report capital gain distributions on line 10 of Form 1040A, instead of on Form 1040, if both of the following are true.

-- None of the Forms 1099-DIV (or substitute statements) you received have an amount in box 2c, 2d, 2e, or 2f. - You do not have to file Form 1040 for any other reason.
+- None of the Forms 1099-DIV (or substitute statements) you received have an amount in box 2b, 2c, or 2d. - You do not have to file Form 1040 for any other reason.
 (For example, you must not have any other capital gains or any capital losses.)

-If you can use Form 1040A to report your capital gain distributions, report any post-May 5 capital gain distributions on line 10b.
-Use the Qualified Dividends and Capital Gain Tax Worksheet in the Form 1040A instructions to figure your tax.
+If you can use Form 1040A to report your capital gain distributions, use the Qualified Dividends and Capital Gain Tax Worksheet in the Form 1040A instructions to figure your tax.

 Form 1040.
 If you file Form 1040, report your exempt-interest dividends on line 8b.
 Report your ordinary dividend distributions on line 9a and your qualified dividend distributions on line 9b.
-If the total of the ordinary dividends you received is more than \$1,500 or you received ordinary dividends as a nominee, first report the ordinary dividends in Part II of Schedule B, on line 5.
+If the total of the ordinary dividends you received is more than \$1,500 or you received ordinary dividends as a nominee, first report the ordinary dividends on Schedule B, Part II, line 5.
 Report the total from line 6 of that schedule on line 9a of Form 1040.
 Attach Schedule B to your return.

-If you reported qualified dividends on line 9b, you must figure your tax by completing either Schedule D (Form 1040) or the Qualified Dividends and Capital Gain Tax Worksheet in the Form 1040 instructions.
+If you reported qualified dividends on line 9b, use the Qualified Dividends and Capital Gain Tax Worksheet in the Form 1040 instructions or the Schedule D Tax Worksheet in the Schedule D instructions, whichever applies, to figure your tax.